 Epic's latest feat had somewhat of a sweet and sour combination, what with the news of record traffic being diminished by server issues and other bugs.
 The company seems to be dead set on making it right though and has now laid out a roadmap, announcing 60fps on consoles, new servers, modes, cosmetics and much more.

-The 3.4 million concurrent players that killed Fortnite's server hamster may have ruined Epic’s day, but, if true, the figures would mean Fortnite has already overtaken PUBG.
+that killed Fortnite's server hamster may have ruined Epic’s day, but, if true, the figures would mean Fortnite has already overtaken PUBG.
 The company owned up to their mistake though, and then some, admitting that v.2.3.0 was shipped with "significant bugs".

 The devs highlighted the importance of limited time modes and announced a bunch for the next month.
 So, we'll be treated to Blitz modes, decreased time modes, team sizes from squad to 50 and the return of 50v50.
 This time however, 50v50 will feature a bus for each team, more supply drops and we'll be able to see all squad mates on the map.